scylladb/scylla-manager/docs/source/sctool.rst

 Backup cluster
 --------------

-The backup commands allow you to: create a backup (ad-hoc or scheduled), list the contents of a backup, and list the backups of a cluster.
+The backup commands allow you to: create and update a backup (ad-hoc or scheduled), list the contents of a backup, and list the backups of a cluster.
 You cannot initiate a backup without a cluster.
 Make sure you add a cluster (`cluster add`_) before initiating a backup.

 .. code-block:: none

-   sctool backup <command> [global flags] [parameters]
+   sctool backup <subcommand> [global flags] [parameters]

-**Subcommands**
+**Commands**

 .. list-table::
    :widths: 30 70
    :header-rows: 1

-   * - Subcommand
+   * - Command
      - Usage
    * - `backup`_
      - Schedule a backup (ad-hoc or scheduled).